Extrosoph/Geological-Report-Similarity-Analysis/README.md

    - Set file to Path Variable in System variables.

 **To Run Script:**
-1. Ensure all libraries are installed
+1. Ensure all libraries are installed.
-2. Update firefox_path to the firefox executable
+2. Update firefox_path to the firefox executable.
-3. Update wd to the working directory containing the WAMEX A File spreadsheet
+3. Update wd to the working directory containing the WAMEX A File spreadsheet.
+(By default this is the current working directory)

 **Output:**
 - The script will output all A files and their extracted files in a folder within the working directory called WAMEX_DATA_EXTRACTED.